MKLab-ITI/hackair-data-retrieval/README.md

  - ratio computation

 ### Concept detection
-In the employed framework, we train a 22-layer GoogLeNet [41] network on 5055 concepts, which are a subset of the 12,988 ImageNet concepts.
-Then, this network is applied on the TRECVID SIN 2013 development dataset and the output of the last fully-connected layer (5055 dimensions) is used as the input space of SVM classiers trained on the 346 TRECVID SIN concepts.
-Among these classiers, we use the one trained on the sky concept.
+A 22-layer GoogLeNet network on 5055 concepts, which are a subset of the 12,988 ImageNet concepts.
+Then, this network is applied on the TRECVID SIN 2013 development dataset and the output of the last fully-connected layer (5055 dimensions) is used as the input space of SVM classifiers trained on the 346 TRECVID SIN concepts.
+The Concept Detection (CD) considered only the sky concept.

-In order to evaluate the accuracy of the employed sky detection framework, we manually annotated (for the sky concept) 23,000 Instagram images (collected during preliminary past data collection activities) that were captured in the city of Berlin during the time period between 01/01/2016 to 15/04/2016.
-Sky detection was then applied on each image and the generated condence scores were recorded in order to facilitate the selection of a decision threshold that provides a good trade-o between precision and recall.
-Based on this analysis, we opted for a 0.6 threshold (i.e. the sky concept is considered present if the condence score is 0.6) which led to 91.2% precision and 80.0% recall.
+In oSky detection was then applied on each image and the generated confidence scores were recorded in order to facilitate the selection of a decision threshold that provides a good trade-off between precision and recall.
+Based on this analysis, we opted for a 0.6 threshold (i.e. the sky concept is considered present if the confidence score is 0.6).

-Sky localization is an important computer vision problem which refers to the detection of all pixels that depict sky in an image.
-In this section, we rst present the state of the art in sky localization (section 5.2.1) and then describe the adopted sky localization approach which consists of the fusion of two diverse approaches, a deep learning-based one (section 5.2.2) and one based on a set of heuristic rules (section 5.2.3), that were found to work in a complementary manner (section 5.2.4).

-5.2.2 FCN for sky localization
+### Sky localization
-In the proposed framework, we employ the fully convolutional network (FCN) ap- proach [22], which draws on recent successes of deep neural networks for image classication (e.g. [19]) and transfer learning.
-Transfer learning was rst demon- strated on various visual recognition tasks (e.g. [7]), then on detection, and on both instance and semantic segmentation in hybrid proposal classier models [11{
+Sky localization refers to the detection of all pixels that depict sky in an image.
+We emply a fully convolutional network (FCN) approach, which draws on recent successes of deep neural networks for image classication (e.g. [19]) and transfer learning.
-13].
 The work in [22] was the rst to adapt deep classication architectures for image segmentation by using networks pre-trained for image classication and ne-tuned fully convolutionally on whole image inputs and per pixel ground truth labels.
-Importantly, it was shown [22] that the FCN approach achieves state-of- the-art segmentation performance in a number of standard benchmarks, including the SIFT Flow dataset where the FCN-16 variant achieved a pixel precision of 94.3% on the set of geometric classes, which include sky.
 To measure the performance of the approach specically on the task of sky localization, we used the SUN Database19 [43], a comprehensive collection of an- notated images covering a large variety of environmental scenes, places and the ob-